mmirwaldt/JavaStreamsForTheAdvanced/Readme.md

 ### What is this?

-This project includes slides and code examples of the presentations "Alles im Fluss - Java Streams für Fortgeschrittene" (German) and "Java Screams?
+This project includes the slides and the code examples of the presentations "Alles im Fluss - Java Streams für Fortgeschrittene" (German) and "Java Screams?
 Oh, you mean Java Streams!
 Java Streams for the advanced".

 ### Who owns the copyright for this project?